cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 ### Add Private Variables

-To perform inference with the Barracuda library, we first need to load a model asset as an [object-orientated representation](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.Model.html#methods).
+To perform inference with the Barracuda library, we first need to generate an [object-orientated representation](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.Model.html#methods) of the model.
 We then create an [`IWorker`](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.IWorker.html) interface to handle model execution.

 In order to switch between models or backends while the project is running, we will need to keep track of the current model and backend.
 Whenever we switch between models or backends, we will need to initialize the `IWorker` with the new model and backend.

-We will define a new [`struct`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/structs) called `Engine` to keep track of the current backend, model type, and `IWorker`.
+We will define a new [`struct`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/structs) called `Engine` (for inference engine) to keep track of the current backend, model type, and `IWorker`.

 The PoseNet model has four outputs: heatmaps, offsets, displacementFWDLayer, and displacementBWDLayer.

 The heatmaps are basically low resolution versions of the input image where each pixel contains a value indicating how confident the model is that a given key point is in that spot.
 There is a heatmap for each key point predicted by the model.

 The offsets are used to refine the rough locations from the heatmaps.
 There are two offsets for each key point.
 They correspond to the `X` and `Y` axes.
-These values are added to the locations estimated by the heatmaps to scale the locations back up to the input resolution and give a more accurate location.
+These values are added to the coordinates (i.e. heatmap indices) estimated by the heatmaps to scale the coordinates back up to the input resolution and give a more accurate position.

 The last two outputs are needed specifically for multi-pose estimation and are used to identify key points that belong to the same body in an image.
 These will be explored further in the post covering the post processing steps for multi-pose estimation.

 The names of these output layers are different for the MobileNet and ResNet models so we will need to keep track of them as well.

 We will also be adding a new layer to the model that will take the values from the heatmaps and remap them to the range `[0,1]`.
 This will make it easier to tell how confident the model is about its predictions.
 For example, a value of `0` would indicate the the model is certain that a given key point is not in that location.
-A value of `1` would indicate it is 100% certain the key point is there.
+A value of `0.95` would indicate it is 95% certain the key point is there.

 ```c#
 /// <summary>